 5. Memory related information

-One important thing to remember about the content of the files in the /proc directory is that its sub-directories structure is entirely dependent on information concerning a particular system and also on kernel version.
+One important thing to remember about the content of the files in the /proc directory is that its sub-directories structure is entirely on a particular system and also about kernel information.
 In other words, do not expect to see the exact same information in the same /proc file on two different machines. /proc is in RAM, thus you cannot delete it.

-Given below is a command for listing of the /proc elements.
-The output displays the root level of the /proc filesystem.
-There is a series of numbered files on the left, each of which represent a directory that corresponds to a process in the system.
+Below output displays the root level contents of the /proc filesystem.
+There is a series of numbered files (left side of output), each of which represents a directory that corresponds to a process in the system.

 The first process to start in Linux is the init process, it has a process-id of 1.

 1 2040 2347 2874 474 fb mdstat sys